The Ministry of John the Baptist, 1-20

 ‘Let us never be ashamed to avow our firm belief that there is a wrath to come for the impenitent and that it is possible for a man to be lost as well as to be saved.
 To be silent on this subject only encourages men to persevere in wickedness and fosters in their minds the devil’s old delusion that they will not die (Genesis 3.4).
 Never will a man flee until he sees there is real cause to be afraid.
 The religion in which there is no mention of hell is not the religion of John the Baptist nor of our Lord Jesus and His apostles.’
 (Ryle)

-“Produce fruit in keeping with repentance” – Repentance and faith are only authentic when accompanied by evidence of a changed life, Jas 2:14-26.
+“Produce fruit that proves your repentance” – Repentance and faith are only authentic when accompanied by evidence of a changed life, Jas 2:14-26.
 Jesus himself reserved his severest criticism for religious people whose hearts were not right with God, and who felt no need to change.

 “Do not begin to say…” – This would have been deeply shocking to the Jews, who placed great store by their family lines and traditions.
 But faith is not inherited.
 It cannot be passed down from parent to child like eye colour or hair colour.
 Each one has to make his or her own commitment.
 Don’t rely on someone else’s faith.
 Put your own faith in Jesus.